William A. Kaplin Award - National Conference on Law and Higher Education

 Gary Pavela writes frequently on law and policy issues in higher education and teaches in the honors programs at the University of Maryland and at Syracuse University.
 He was a faculty member for the Federal Judicial Center in Washington, D.C. (the training arm of the United States Courts) and served on the board of the Kenan Institute for Ethics at Duke University.
 In 2006 he was designated the University of Maryland "Outstanding Faculty Educator" by the Maryland Parents' Association.

-Laura Rothstein joined the Louis D. Brandeis School of Law at the University of Louisville as professor of law and dean in 2000 (serving as dean until 2005).
+Laura Rothstein joined the Louis D. Brandeis School of Law at the University of Louisville as a professor of law and dean in 2000 (serving as dean until 2005).
 She has written 14 books and dozens of book chapters, articles, and other works on disability discrimination, covering a broad range of issues, with an emphasis on disability discrimination in higher education.
 She chaired the AALS Special Committee on Disability Issues (1988-1990).
 In addition to her work in disability law, she has worked to promote racial diversity within legal education and the legal profession, and writes and lectures frequently on those topics.
 She has served as co-chair of the AALS Section on Disability Law, chair of the American Bar Association Section of Legal Education Diversity Committee, a member of the LSAC Minority Affairs Committee, and a member of the AALS Membership Committee.
 She currently serves on the Law School Admissions Council Pipeline Outreach Planning Committee.
 From 1980 to 1986, she served as faculty editor of the Journal of College and University Law, the law journal published by the National Association of College and University Attorneys.

 Before coming to the University of Louisville, Professor Rothstein was a Law Foundation Professor of Law at the University of Houston where she served as associate dean for Graduate Legal Studies (2004-2005) and associate dean for Student Affairs (1987-1993).
 Since beginning her academic career in 1976, she has served on the law faculties at five universities.
-She earned her bachelor's degree from the University of Kansas and her doctor of jurisprudence from Georgetown University Law Center.
+She earned her bachelor's degree from the University of Kansas and her doctorate of jurisprudence from Georgetown University Law Center.

 Barbara A. Lee

 Professor Barbara A. Lee conducts research on the impact of legislation and judicial decisions on employment relations policy and practices in academic and business organizations in the U.S. and Western Europe.
-Her work combines field studies and legal research methodologies, and has been published in the Industrial and Labor Relations Review, Industrial Relations, Human Resource Management, the Journal of College and University Law, and the Journal of Higher Education.
+Her work combines field studies and legal research methodologies and has been published in the Industrial and Labor Relations Review, Industrial Relations, Human Resource Management, the Journal of College and University Law, and the Journal of Higher Education.

 She is the co-author of Academics in Court, a book dealing with the effects of discrimination litigation on plaintiffs and employer defendants, and The Law of Higher Education, 4 ed. and biannual supplements.
 Counsel to the firm of Edwards, Angell, Palmer & Dodge, LLP.